taylormitchell/ankify_roam/README.md

 ### 3. Open Anki

 Open Anki.
-Make sure you've installed the anki_connect plugin.
+Make sure you're on the profile you'd like to add the cards to and that you've installed the anki_connect plugin.

 ### 4. Create Roam specific card types

 Running the following will create 2 new card types in anki for your Roam flashcards: 'Roam Basic' and 'Roam Cloze'
 ```
-akrm init
+ankify_roam init
 ```
 ### 5. Add the Roam export to Anki

 ```
-akrm add my_roam.json
+ankify_roam add my_roam.json
 ```
 The blocks you tagged in Roam should now be in Anki!

-### 6. Create new cards and edit existing ones
+### 6. Repeat

-When you tag new blocks to ankify or edit ones you've already imported to Anki, you'll need to export your database again, and then rerun `akrm add` on the export.
-This will add the newly tagged blocks and update the existing ones.
+When you tag new blocks to ankify or edit ones you've already imported to Anki, you'll need to export your database again, and then rerun `ankify_roam add` on the export.
+This will add any newly tagged blocks and update the existing ones with any changes you've made.

 ## Features